-I am having a reaction after taking fluconazole and would like to know if this is normal?
+I'm having a reaction after taking fluconazole, is this normal?

 My face has got a rash all over it, small red bumps.
 Is this a reaction to fluconazole?

 A skin rash or itching is a common side effect of Fluconazole.

 You do not need to be concerned unless you start feeling symptoms of an allergic reaction: swelling of your face, lips, tongue, or throat, hives or difficulty breathing; in which case you should get to an emergency department immediately.

 Your pharmacist will be able to suggest an effective treatment for your rash.